peterbrittain/asciimatics/doc/source/io.rst

 method to specify a colour map for each character to be displayed.
 This must be a list of paired colour/attribute values (tuples or lists) that is at least as long as the text to be displayed.
 This method is typically used for displaying complex, multi-coloured text from a Renderer.
-See `Animation`_ for More details.
+See :ref:`Animation-ref` for more details.

 Refreshing the Screen
 ---------------------